harness/developer-hub/release-notes/feature-flags.md

 - The Android client SDK has been updated to version 1.0.19 and includes the following changes:
   - A new event was added, `SSE_RESUME`, which fires if the application loses and regains internet.
 When the event fires:
-    - The SDK internally reloads all applications into cache.
+    - The SDK internally reloads all feature config into cache.
     - Applications can listen to this event to ensure event listeners don't miss any streamed events during periods of downtime.

 ## January 24, 2023